pbernet/akka_streams_tutorial/README.md

 >
 > For now the branch <a href="https://github.com/pbernet/akka_streams_tutorial/tree/migrate_pekko">migrate_pekko</a>
 > contains the migration (with a few losses).
 Currently, this is the only maintained branch.
-> The plan is to move the content of this branch to a new `pekko_tutorial` repo and support Scala 3.
+> The plan is to move the content of this branch to a new `pekko_tutorial` repo and to support Scala 3 when Pekko
+> Connectors is ready.

 ## Project Description